Frequently Asked Questions

 A: It depends on the artist and what they want to present.
 The Art in Public Places committee must approve the art plan and you need to be prepared to receive feedback from the committee and adjust as necessary.

 Artist Team Applications

-A. The same page limit requirements apply to teams and individual applicants.
+A. It is a two-page total.
+The same page limit requirements apply to teams and individual applicants.

 Q. If an artist team applies, will they share the 20 hrs/week or will they be expected to each work 20 hrs/week?

-A. An artist team would share the 20 hrs/week.
-In addition, they would share the artist fee and project budget.
+A. An artist team would share the 20 hrs/week and share the artist fee and project budget.